 - 8:00 Evening Program/Special Event, followed by Cabin Time

-Staff schedules are designed to allow for team meetings and planning time, when not directly working with the young people.
-(Sample staff schedules will be shared with those selected for interview.)
+Staff schedules are designed to allow for team meetings and planning time.
+(Sample staff schedules are shared during interviews.)

 General Staff Duties: Most staff “wears multiple hats,” each person playing a role to make sure Village life runs safely & smoothly.
 In addition to one’s primary job role, all staff participate in the following:

-Meal‑cleanup: Each staff member is assigned to do meal clean-up once a day.
+Meal‑cleanup: Each staff member is assigned to one meal clean-up daily.

 Program Support Functions: During staff training and throughout the session, administrative, program, and counseling staff (and some support staff) may be assigned to fulfill various duties:

 - Monitoring an afternoon “free time” activity or offering a recreational activity (soccer, basketball, arts & crafts, helping at the pool.)

 - Helping design and deliver select evening all-Village events

 - Setting-up or striking set for evening programs

 - Moving equipment and supplies, setting up for picnics, campfires, special festivals

 - Trips off campus for people attending church, or to the airport or train station